PandoraPay/go-pandora-pay/README.md

 known.
 Later, we switched the consensus from DPOS to a novel consensus we designed named UPPOS (Unspendable Private Proof of Stake), which is a proof of stake consensus with confidential amounts and ring signatures.

-The block forger will prove that he has a balance >= value B (with T being public) that solves the staking equation. `Hash(PublicKey + Timestamp) / B <= Target`
+The block forger will prove that he has owns coins >= value B (with B being public) that solves the staking equation. `Hash( PrevBlockKernelHash + StakingNonce + Timestamp) / B <= Target`

 where `B` is the balance and could be between (0..Account Balance].
 By `B` we understand the minimum value that satisfies the above equation.
+StakingNonce is unique per address for each new block.

 For cold staking or even more security, the private key of the account can be "shared" with a delegator full node.
 Thus, the node will generate the special zether transactions that prove that the shared account has a balance >= B. To avoid